-Like its larger counterpart, the Mini-UHF series also has a variable impedance and is suitable for transmissions between DC and 2.5GHz.
+Like its larger counterpart, the Mini-UHF series has a variable impedance and is suitable for transmissions between DC and 2.5GHz.

 You will find this type of connector on many different RF applications, most prominently in UHF/VHF communications, where its variable impedance (around the 50Ω mark for good quality connectors) isn't as important.

 The MMCX or Micro-Minature Coaxial connector, is a miniature version of the 50Ω MCX coaxial connector.

 It performs well between DC to 6GHz and has a snap-lock function allowing 360 degree rotation once connected.

 Most often you will see this connector PCB mounted on PCMCIA cards, modems, and GPS devices.